drearySyrup1/waldo/STUFFTOBEDONE.md

   LEADERBOARD

-  - Show appropriate message if no data for leadersboard
+  - Show appropriate message if no data for leadersboard | DONE

 - maybe add later loading animation until picture is fully